-Time to Research and Compare Plans
+It Takes Time to Research and Compare Travel Insurance Plans

-Time to Read the Plan Documents
+You’ll Also Need Time to Read the Plan Documents

-If you purchase a travel insurance plan with trip cancellation coverage early, you have the plan in place in case you need to cancel your trip.
+When you purchase a travel insurance plan with trip cancellation coverage early, you have the plan in place in case you need to cancel your trip.
 While you may not think you’ll have to cancel, unfortunate things like illnesses, death in the family, car accidents, and more can happen anywhere, anytime.

 Some Coverage Requires Early Purchase

-Travel insurance plans typically exclude any medical charges related to a sudden onset of a pre-existing medical condition, but some also include coverage for pre-existing conditions if you purchase your plan soon after making your initial trip deposit (usually 10-14 days).
+Travel insurance plans typically exclude medical charges related to a sudden onset of a pre-existing medical condition, but some also include coverage for pre-existing conditions if you purchase your plan soon after making your initial trip deposit (usually 10-14 days).

 When you start planning a trip, take the time to buy your travel insurance as soon as you start making your trip reservations.
 This way, you’ll have the longest amount of time to be sure the coverage is right for you and the opportunity to use those benefits if you need them.
-Read more travel insurance tips for buying international travel insurance online that may help them you choose the right travel health insurance policy.